February 27th, 2023 | 6 min read

 To help businesses manage and analyze this growing amount of data, Microsoft introduced a new product called SQL Server Integration Services.
 This product allowed businesses to extract, transform, and load (ETL) data from a wide range of sources.

 Microsoft launched its own Master Data Management offering - Master Data Services (MDS) - as part of Microsoft SQL Server 2008 R2 in 2010, and it has been included as a feature in every subsequent version of SQL Server.
-However, in June 2021 Microsoft announced that support for MDS would be discontinued in October of the same year.

 The Cloud Era (2010-Present)